ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 showed an example of how to use it with Ent.
 This tool is another addition to Ent schema import tools, which are designed to make the integration of ent even easier.
 For discussion and support, [open an issue](https://github.com/ariga/entimport/issues/new).
 The full example can be found [in here](https://github.com/zeevmoney/entimport-example).
-I hope this was useful.
+I hope you found this blog post useful!

 :::note For more Ent news and updates: